jyutzler/Bridge-Systems/Defensive/Overcall/jeff-rick.md

    * 2♠: a hand that would open a weak two-bid in spades.
    * 3♣: a hand that would open 3♣.

-A cuebid overcall when the opponents have bid two suits is natural in either suit.
+A cuebid overcall when the opponents have bid two suits is natural in the second suit but Michaels in the first suit.

 #### vs. Opening Preempt
 Versus an opening preempt, an overcall is natural.